TAMUSHPE/tamushpe-guides/docs/python/getting-started/what-is-programming.md

 ## High Level Language

 As the world continues to integrate new technology into our everyday lives, programs become more advanced and complicated to write.
-Assembly language is a lot easier to write than machine code; however, it's not sufficient for the complex software needed today and in the future. <Highlight color="#25c2a0">High-level Language</Highlight> languages allow people to write code in a way that is even more similar to human language than assembly language is.
+Assembly language is a lot easier to write than machine code; however, it's not sufficient for the complex software needed today and in the future. <Highlight color="var(--ifm-color-primary)">High-level Language</Highlight> languages allow people to write code in a way that is even more similar to human language than assembly language is.
 Since computers can't understand high-level language syntax, something called a compiler or interpreter converts this code into machine language for better understanding.
 The example below demonstrates how to add three numbers in machine language, assembly language, and high-level language.

 Example:
 1. Machine Language